sourcegraph/about/content/terms/cody-notice.md

 Sourcegraph Partner LLMs will not retain any input or output from the model, including embeddings, beyond the time it takes to generate the output (**"Zero Retention"**).

 ### Data collection and use
-For all deployments, including Self-Hosted, CLoud, and Sourcegraph.com, Sourcegraph collects and uses the following data to support and improve user experience:
+For all deployments, including Self-Hosted, Cloud, and Sourcegraph.com, Sourcegraph collects and uses the following data to support and improve user experience:
 - **Usage Data** is usage and operations data in connection with your use of Cody, such as metrics on frequency and length of a user feature engagement.
 Usage Data does not contain personal data other than an anonymous user ID.
 - **User Feedback** is any form of feedback that the user submits, including thumbs up and thumbs down clicks and comments or ideas shared for the purpose of giving feedback.